tomgould/pml_compare/README.md

 This is very rough as I wrote it quickly to do a specific job ;)

+Have a look at the CSV file in the csv directory for an example output

-To use this tol you need to write the output for the sites you want to compare to files by using drush pml eg:
+To use this tool you need to write the output for the sites you want to compare to files by using drush pml eg:

-  drush --uri=demo.com pml > demo.com.txt
+$ drush --uri=demo.com pml > demo.com.txt

 Do this for all the sites you want to compare then put these files somewhere readable like the pml_output directory